bahrus/custom-enhancements/README.md

 The purpose of having this "whenResolved" feature is explained towards the end of this proposal.

->[!NOTE]
+> [!NOTE]
->I think it would be quite reasonable for these methods to accept an additional parameter where the registry can be passed in, and call the define method on that registry.
+> I think it would be quite reasonable for these methods to accept an additional parameter where the registry can be passed in, and call the define method on that registry.

-## Lightening developer guilt by formally endorsing attaching the instance to the element's "enhancement" property
+## Reducing developer guilt by formally endorsing attaching the instance to the element's "enhancement" property gateway

-A key config setting, "enhKey," would cause the instantiation of the class to always be accompanied by attaching (or connecting) the in-memory class instance to the new, proposed "enhancements" property gateway that would be added to the Element prototype.
+A key config setting, "enhKey," would cause the instantiation of the class to always be accompanied by attaching (or connecting?) the in-memory class instance to the new, proposed "enhancements" property gateway that would be added to the Element prototype.

-Use of the enhKey means that the developer will be responsible for avoiding namespacing conflicts.
+Use of the enhKey means that the developer will be responsible for avoiding namespacing conflicts with other enhancements registered in the same registry.

 For example: